huangyz0918/TankLogo/README.md

 - In status `status-back`, `status-right`, `status-left` and `status-stop`, the tank will go back, turn right/left and just stop.
 - `status-random-forward[tickNum]` allows the tank to move forward at a random direction in a fixed time interval, which is can be set by input paramemter `tickNum`.
 - `status-dodge-forward[args]` is a pretty tricky status, if other tank shooting by aiming at your tank, the best dodge strategy is to move in a direction perpendicular to its direction of motion, since the bullet has a delay before hitting yours.

+### Contribution Guides

+The NetLogo is a pretty easy programming language, we wish you can get start as soon as possible, so if you have any question about NetLogo, please check out for the official [document](http://ccl.northwestern.edu/netlogo/docs/index2.html).

+In this project, the only area you can modify are marked in the code via comments, you cannot make any changes related to the red tank, or we wouldn't accept your PR and update yours strategy.

+In your code, you can not modify the opponent's attributes, such as resetting the health and velocity of the red tank, but you can detect others' attributes.
+For example, you can detect the patch of the red code using `patch-here`.